 We want you to know that your day is very important to us.
-We want it to go off without a hitch and for everyone to thoroughly enjoy themselves.
-We have made this guide to try to help answer some of your questions. *Please note, if you are trying to get in touch with us the week of your event, call Chris at 727.412.4844.
-We cannot answer emails as quickly as a phone call.
-May-October is incredibly busy, if we're not at your event, we are at someone's and we want to give them the personalized attention we will give you at your event.
+We have made this guide to try to help answer some of your questions. *Please note, May-October is incredibly busy, if we're not at your event, we are at someone's and we want to give them the personalized attention we will give you at your event.
+If you are trying to get in touch with us the week of your event, please call Chris at 727.412.4844.
 Please be patient if you contact us on a weekend.
-We will be in touch!!
+We WILL be in touch!!

 What is the minimum number of people?